Alhambra Investment Partners LLC Purchases 30,201 Shares of Apple Inc. (NASDAQ:AAPL)

-Alhambra Investment Partners LLC grew its stake in Apple Inc. (NASDAQ:AAPL) by 77.0% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 69,420 shares of the iPhone maker’s stock after purchasing an additional 30,201 shares during the quarter.
-Apple makes up approximately 6.8% of Alhambra Investment Partners LLC’s holdings, making the stock its biggest holding.
-Alhambra Investment Partners LLC’s holdings in Apple were worth $8,480,000 at the end of the most recent reporting period.
+Alhambra Investment Partners LLC lifted its position in shares of Apple Inc. (NASDAQ:AAPL) by 77.0% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 69,420 shares of the iPhone maker’s stock after purchasing an additional 30,201 shares during the quarter.
+Apple accounts for 6.8% of Alhambra Investment Partners LLC’s investment portfolio, making the stock its largest holding.
+Alhambra Investment Partners LLC’s holdings in Apple were worth $8,480,000 at the end of the most recent quarter.

-Several other large investors have also made changes to their positions in the stock.
-Richard P Slaughter Associates Inc grew its position in Apple by 141.5% in the 1st quarter.
-Richard P Slaughter Associates Inc now owns 23,855 shares of the iPhone maker’s stock worth $2,913,000 after purchasing an additional 13,976 shares during the last quarter.
-Park Avenue Securities LLC grew its stake in Apple by 5.0% in the 4th quarter.
-Park Avenue Securities LLC now owns 217,274 shares of the iPhone maker’s stock valued at $28,830,000 after buying an additional 10,394 shares during the last quarter.
-Sequoia Financial Advisors LLC lifted its stake in Apple by 2.9% in the fourth quarter.
-Sequoia Financial Advisors LLC now owns 415,669 shares of the iPhone maker’s stock valued at $55,155,000 after buying an additional 11,807 shares in the last quarter.
-Formidable Asset Management LLC increased its holdings in Apple by 303.6% during the third quarter.
-Formidable Asset Management LLC now owns 293,822 shares of the iPhone maker’s stock worth $33,268,000 after buying an additional 221,026 shares during the last quarter.
-Finally, Prosperity Planning Inc. boosted its position in shares of Apple by 324.9% in the first quarter.
-Prosperity Planning Inc. now owns 11,760 shares of the iPhone maker’s stock valued at $1,436,000 after acquiring an additional 8,992 shares during the period.
-57.77% of the stock is owned by institutional investors and hedge funds.
+Other large investors have also recently modified their holdings of the company.
+Altus Wealth Management LLC grew its position in Apple by 1.1% during the 4th quarter.
+Altus Wealth Management LLC now owns 6,813 shares of the iPhone maker’s stock worth $904,000 after acquiring an additional 77 shares during the last quarter.
+Red Cedar Capital LLC grew its position in shares of Apple by 0.5% in the 4th quarter.
+Red Cedar Capital LLC now owns 16,056 shares of the iPhone maker’s stock worth $2,130,000 after buying an additional 80 shares during the last quarter.
+Wilkins Investment Counsel Inc. grew its position in shares of Apple by 4.6% in the 4th quarter.
+Wilkins Investment Counsel Inc. now owns 1,882 shares of the iPhone maker’s stock worth $250,000 after buying an additional 82 shares during the last quarter.
+Harborview Advisors LLC grew its position in shares of Apple by 0.4% in the 4th quarter.
+Harborview Advisors LLC now owns 20,936 shares of the iPhone maker’s stock worth $2,778,000 after buying an additional 87 shares during the last quarter.
+Finally, AlphaCore Capital LLC grew its position in shares of Apple by 0.4% in the 4th quarter.
+AlphaCore Capital LLC now owns 23,981 shares of the iPhone maker’s stock worth $3,182,000 after buying an additional 88 shares during the last quarter.
+57.77% of the stock is currently owned by institutional investors.

-In related news, SVP Deirdre O’brien sold 18,216 shares of the firm’s stock in a transaction dated Friday, April 16th.
-The shares were sold at an average price of $134.01, for a total value of $2,441,126.16.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, COO Jeffrey E. Williams sold 133,867 shares of the firm’s stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $125.74, for a total transaction of $16,832,436.58.
+In other Apple news, SVP Deirdre O’brien sold 18,216 shares of the company’s stock in a transaction that occurred on Friday, April 16th.
+The stock was sold at an average price of $134.01, for a total transaction of $2,441,126.16.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, COO Jeffrey E. Williams sold 133,867 shares of the company’s stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $125.74, for a total value of $16,832,436.58.
 The disclosure for this sale can be found here.
-Company insiders own 0.06% of the company’s stock.
+Corporate insiders own 0.06% of the company’s stock.

-Apple (NASDAQ:AAPL) last posted its earnings results on Tuesday, January 26th.
-The iPhone maker reported $1.68 EPS for the quarter, beating the consensus estimate of $1.41 by $0.27.
-The firm had revenue of $111.40 billion for the quarter, compared to analyst estimates of $103.24 billion.
-Apple had a return on equity of 75.15% and a net margin of 20.91%.
-Apple’s revenue for the quarter was up 21.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $1.25 earnings per share.
-On average, equities analysts forecast that Apple Inc. will post 4.03 EPS for the current fiscal year.

-A number of analysts have weighed in on AAPL shares.
-Canaccord Genuity increased their target price on shares of Apple from $150.00 to $155.00 and gave the company a “buy” rating in a research report on Thursday, January 28th.
-Cascend Securities upped their price target on Apple from $140.00 to $170.00 and gave the company a “buy” rating in a report on Tuesday, January 26th.
-Credit Suisse Group set a $140.00 price target on Apple and gave the stock a “neutral” rating in a research report on Monday.
-UBS Group set a $142.00 price objective on Apple and gave the company a “buy” rating in a research note on Monday, April 12th.
-Finally, Raymond James boosted their target price on Apple from $140.00 to $150.00 and gave the stock an “outperform” rating in a research note on Monday, January 25th.
-Two analysts have rated the stock with a sell rating, nine have issued a hold rating and twenty-seven have issued a buy rating to the company’s stock.
-Apple currently has an average rating of “Buy” and an average target price of $136.80.
+A number of equities research analysts have recently weighed in on the company.
+Loop Capital lifted their price objective on Apple from $131.00 to $155.00 and gave the stock a “buy” rating in a research report on Friday, January 15th.
+Wells Fargo & Company lifted their price objective on Apple from $155.00 to $160.00 and gave the stock an “overweight” rating in a research report on Thursday, January 28th.
+Zacks Investment Research lowered Apple from a “buy” rating to a “hold” rating and set a $128.00 price target on the stock. in a research report on Tuesday, March 30th.
+Wedbush restated an “outperform” rating and set a $175.00 price target on shares of Apple in a research report on Tuesday, March 16th.
+Finally, Cowen lifted their price target on Apple from $133.00 to $153.00 and gave the company an “outperform” rating in a research report on Friday, January 22nd.
+Two research analysts have rated the stock with a sell rating, nine have issued a hold rating and twenty-seven have given a buy rating to the company.
+Apple currently has an average rating of “Buy” and a consensus price target of $136.80.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.